AllenDowney/TheShakes/README.md

 ## Equipment

-* About 10 six-sided dice,
+* Lots of six-sided dice,

-* A score sheet, [which you can download here](https://docs.google.com/document/d/1etO0GQx5NPhdEl3UKsbu50JPhfDieaOHCbmyEH95KA0/copy
+* A deck of cards,

-).
-You can print a copy or edit it on screen.
+* About 10 tokens of some kind, to keep score.

 ## Setup